HamadTria/Projet-de-programmation-CMI/README.md

 This project revolves around a data set regarding the Quercus tree species.
 A group of researchers collected this data, our job was to help interpret and visualize it.

-These were our three work axis:
+These were our three work axes:
 * Creating a coherent database from the .csv file
-* Choosing the most relevant variables set to work with
+* Choosing the most relevant variables sets to work with
-* Illustrating the data thanks to interactive figures
+* Illustrating the data with interactive figures

 This project uses the MVC (Model-View-Controller) pattern.
 This "separation of concerns" provides for a better division of labor and improved maintenance in the long term.